Nicolas-Fernandez/GeVarLi/README.md

 ## ~ ABOUT ~ ##

-GeVarLi	is a bioinformatic pipeline used for SARS-CoV-2	genome assembly with Illumina Inc, short reads COVIDSeq&trade; libraries sequencing.
+GeVarLi	is a bioinformatic pipeline used for SARS-CoV-2	genome assembly with Illumina Inc. short reads COVIDSeq&trade; libraries sequencing.
 Developed for **[AFROSCREEN](https://www.afroscreen.org/)** project.

 ### Genomic sequencing, a public health tool ###